ourmusings/blog.io/_posts/2020-10-07-Costarica.md

 ---
 layout: post
-title:  "Pulmones de la tierra"
+title:  "Costa Rica - A breath of fresh air"
 author: Urvish
 categories: [ Travel ]
 tags: [ CostaRica ]
 image:
 ---

+Pura vida!

+## Pulmones de la tierra

 “Wait, is that a monkey on the tree?”
 “Is that a sloth?” asked Vinu and I excitedly.
 “No, that is a Kinkajou, and now it is gone” said Marcos McKoy, our guide.
 We were walking through a muddy trail during a night hike in the Corcovado National Park.
 “Kinkajous are tree dwelling mammals that can turn their feet backwards to run easily in either direction along branches or trunks.
 They have a prehensile tail” , he continued, while we nodded as if we knew exactly what a prehensile tail was.
 “The tail is used just like a 5th arm”.
 Aha!
 We were hiking through the Osa Peninsula of Costa Rica with a Puerto Jimenez based tour company Osa Wild.
 We were just an hour away from the town but it still felt remote. ( Any place without network coverage is remote, says Vinu ).